herotechcourse/kotlin-lotto-precourse/README.md

 ### Ticket Generation

-- [ ] Calculate how many lottery tickets the user can buy.
+- [x] Calculate how many lottery tickets the user can buy.
 - [ ] Create lottery tickets for the user.
-  - [ ] Each ticket must havegi 6 unique random numbers between 1 and 45.
+  - [ ] Each ticket must have 6 unique random numbers between 1 and 45.

 ### Prize Calculation